In Europe, the 20th century was a time of great upheaval and destruction. Still, amidst the chaos, there exists many uplifting stories.

 Vilna is a sub-section of Vilnius that for many years functioned as the Jewish Quarter.
 During the first part of the twentieth century (before WWI), Vilna made up about half of Vilnius.
 Synagogues and schools were numerous, as they survived the First World War without major calamity.

 WWII was a different story, especially after the Nazis arrived in 1941.
 The first two years of German occupation were relatively quiet, but in 1943, the destruction of the Jewish Quarter began.
 By the end of the war, the Jewish population had been decimated with only several hundred remaining in the city out of an original population that was somewhere around 75,000.
 Samuel Bak survived this dreadful period by hiding in a convent with his mother.

 Wrapping It All Up

-There's no way around it, the artwork of Samuel Bak is powerful, compelling and uncompromising.
-Just by looking at what's available on the internet, it comes as no big surprise that his canvas paintings are represented in many art collections around the world, including Europe, the United States and Israel.
+There's no way around it, the artwork of Samuel Bak is powerful, compelling, and uncompromising.
+Just by looking at what's available on the internet, it comes as no big surprise that his canvas paintings are represented in many art collections around the world, including Europe, the United States, and Israel.

 What I found so unique about Bak's imagery is how universal everything is.
-Missing are the Nazi symbols of era, but ever so present are the overwhelming tragic scenes that can only result from the aftermath of war and the fall of totalitarian regimes.
+Missing are the Nazi symbols of the era, but ever so present are the overwhelming tragic scenes that can only result from the aftermath of war and the fall of totalitarian regimes.
 Because of this timeless point of view, the paintings of Samuel Bak appear universal.
 They lack a time frame.

 Samuel Bak on Samuel Bak